Listen to this article here

 In the middle of COVID’s first September, Deion announced he would be joining Jackson State University as its new head football coach.
 Some questioned his move, labeling it a downgrade for the highly acclaimed Sanders who in theory should be able to get any football job in America off the strength of his legendary name alone.

 Creating opportunities by Black people, for Black people

 Yet, when you consider that most NFL leadership and head coaching positions reflect the same hiring tendencies and widening gaps that exist in corporate America, it’s easy to understand why Deion chose to forego that route.

 Everything seems impossible until it’s not.

-In less than two years Coach Prime has proven to not only be a charismatic recruiter but a consistently winning leader.
+In less than two years, Coach Deion Sanders has proven to not only be a charismatic recruiter but a consistently winning leader.
 It hasn’t taken long for the young stars to take notice.
 This trend seems likely to continue and we can say the obvious but quiet part aloud: People gravitate towards those who they relate to and feel has their best interest at heart.
 If given the choice between a been-there-done-that Football Icon in Coach Prime and literally any other coach walking the planet, for some, the choice is clearer than a diamond studded earring.